FreeCAD/FreeCAD-render/docs/Projects.md

   We provide a few default templates, but you can write and use your own ones, if necessary.\
   Template file is defined by `Template` parameter.
+It contains the *relative* path to the template, starting from the workbench's templates subdirectory.
+  The use of the relative path, instead of the absolute path, makes the FreeCAD file fully portable from one computer to another.
+By default, the `Template` parameter is read-only in the GUI: the recommended way to modify it is to use the context menu of the Project.

 * Like the builtin Raytracing workbench, the Render workbench offers the possibility to update the View objects whenever its source object changes,